artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 # Lab 5 (Lab 3 of CO) - The Memory Hierarchy
 This practice aims to help students understand the cache memory.
 You can follow the next steps:

-1. If you are new to Computer Organization, you should start by reading Chapter 8 of the H&H book.
-2. Then, you should look at the detailed presentation of the Ripes cache simulator provided here: [Presentation_Cache_Ripes](https://drive.google.com/file/d/1ffplxLHiyvC6G4GWyLHEbvgANaIqjZK0/view?usp=sharing).
+1. Then, you should look at the detailed presentation of the Ripes cache simulator provided here: [Presentation_Cache_Ripes](https://drive.google.com/file/d/1ffplxLHiyvC6G4GWyLHEbvgANaIqjZK0/view?usp=sharing).
-3. Then, you can read the simulator guide provided [next](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab3#cache-simulation-in-ripes) in this repository.
+2. Then, you can read the simulator guide provided [next](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab3#cache-simulation-in-ripes) in this repository.
-4. Then, you can resolve the exercises included [below](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab3#exercise-1) in this repository, using Ripes.
+3. Then, you can resolve the exercises included [below](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab3#exercise-1) in this repository, using Ripes.

 ## Cache simulation in Ripes
 The cache view allows simulating different configurations and management policies for first-level data and instruction caches.
 In general, and unless stated otherwise, for this practice, we will configure the compiler to work with optimization level -O1 and set the processor to Single-Cycle 32-bit (see the following two figures).
 Moreover, in most of the exercises, we will not analyze the instruction cache, so its configuration will not affect us, and we can leave it as the default in the simulator.